-PERMIT GRANTING AUTHORITY - The Board of Selectmen is herein designated as the Permit Granting Authority.
+PERMIT GRANTING AUTHORITY - The Select Board is herein designated as the Permit Granting Authority.
 In the event an EARTH REMOVAL OPERATION is also subject to an application for a subdivision, special permit or site plan approval and is necessary and incidental for the construction of ways and/or associated infrastructure, the PERMIT GRANTING AUTHORITY shall be the Planning Board.